ddot727/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JS library used to build powerful applications using components.
+It makes the UI easier to be "reactive" by allowing data to change without refreshing the page, thanks to the Virtual Dom

 - [ ] What does it mean to _think_ in react?

+To think in react means to see the UI broken down into components and how each component be reused.

 - [ ] Describe state.

+State is data that is being rendered to the DOM and  can be changed whenever we want using setState.

 - [ ] Describe props.

+Props are immutable properties that are passed through child components

 ## Project Set Up